-Venue hire and IT policies - The Prevent Duty 2015 requires local authorities to ensure that publicly-owned venues and resources do not provide a platform for extremists and are not used to disseminate extremist views
+• Venue hire and IT policies - The Prevent Duty 2015 requires local authorities to ensure that publicly-owned venues and resources do not provide a platform for extremists and are not used to disseminate extremist views.

-Through the CRPSG work is in development to review and refresh partnership venue hire policies ensuring they are in place and that premises are not used by radicalising influencers.

-In addition, work continues to ensure there are effective IT policies in place to prevent the access of extremist materials by users of networks.
+The Norfolk Community Safety and Violence Reduction Team are working in collaboration with Norfolk County Councils Preventing Radicalisation Coordinator to provide a structured support offer to Norfolk's local authorities to ensure there are venue hire policies in place, to ensure that premises are not used by radicalising influencers, and effective IT policies are in place to prevent the access of extremist materials by users of networks.